China's Real Estate Bubble

 with a target of 300,000 (later 400,000) new houses a year.
 Between 1959 and

-rising to half in the subsequent six years of Labour
+to half in the subsequent six years of Labour rule.

-rule.
-The ugly and socially dysfunctional tower blocks and housing 'estates'
+The ugly and socially dysfunctional tower blocks and housing 'estates' that

-that today blight most of Britain's cities can be blamed on both parties.
-The
+today blight most of Britain's cities can be blamed on both parties.
+The only

-only real difference between Right and Left was the readiness of the
+real difference between Right and Left was the readiness of the Conservatives

-Conservatives to deregulate the private rental market, in the hope of
+to deregulate the private rental market, in the hope of encouraging private

 In the United States,